saga0619/rtnet_soem/README.md

 # Simple Open EtherCAT Master Library (RTNET VERSION)

-rtnet patched simple open ethercat master.
+This RTNE-SOEM is rtnet patched SOEM!.
+RTNET specific socket configuration codes are added on SOEM.

 SOEM is an EtherCAT master library written in c, developed by OpenEthercatSociety (https://openethercatsociety.github.io/doc/soem/)